Abortion access, ART, surrogacy and the US elections

 We asked US surrogacy law attorney Richard B. Vaughn, founding partner of the International Fertility Law Group, to write this guest blog for us on what the US election on 5 November may mean for UK parents considering building their families through surrogacy in the USA.
 Many of our parents are asking how abortion law changes in the US could affect their planned surrogacy journey, and whether the election of a new President may jeopardise the availability of surrogacy and fertility treatment in the US.

-Here’s what he and his colleague Ken Mosesian shared with us:
+Here’s what he shared with us:

 With the US Presidential Election only a couple of weeks away, those of us who work in the field of Assisted Reproductive Technology (ART) are paying very close attention to the polls.
 Among other extremely significant issues, abortion, ART, contraception, and what constitutes a family are all on the table.